replicatedhq/kURL/README.md

 ## Joining Nodes

-The install.sh script will print the command that can be run on worker nodes to join them to your new cluster.
+The install script will print the command that can be run on worker nodes to join them to your new cluster.
-This command will be valid for 24 hours.
+This command will be valid for 2 hours.
-To get a new command to join worker nodes, re-run the install.sh script on the master node.
+To get a new command to join worker nodes, re-run the install script on the master node.

-For HA clusters, the install.sh script will print out separate commands for joining workers and joining masters.
+For HA clusters, the install script will print out separate commands for joining workers and joining masters.

 ## What It Does

 ### Kubeadm Pre-Init

-AKA will perform the following steps on the host prior to delegating to `kubeadm init`.
+Kurl will perform the following steps on the host prior to delegating to `kubeadm init`.

 * Check OS compatibility
 * Check Docker compatiblity if pre-installed
 * Disable swap
 * Check SELinux
 * Install Docker
-* Install Kubeadm, Kubelet, and Kubectl packages
+* Install Kubeadm, Kubelet, Kubectl and CNI packages
-* Install CNI plugin binaries
 * Generate Kubeadm config files from flags passed to the script
 * Load kernel modules required for running Kube-proxy in IPVS mode
-* Configure Docker and Kubeadm to work behind a proxy if detected
+* Configure Docker and Kubernetes to work behind a proxy if detected

 ### Add-Ons